Andrea Gibson - Echo Magazine

 Gibson: I have a lot of goals for the tour.
 It’s the longest tour I’ve done in a while and I’ve been touring for a number of years.
 You know that quote where they say, ‘Art should comfort the disturbed and disturb the comfortable’?
 I want to do that.
 It is important for me to have people leave a show feeling like the truth’s been told, but not like the hard truth like what we’ve been waking up to every day this year.
 I love when people leave the show wanting to be active or create art.
 I like thinking of art as sort of a domino [effect] of goodness.

+Echo: Can you tell us about where the name for your album and tour came from?
+Hey Galaxy.

+Gibson: There is a secret meaning behind it, but I don’t know.
+I guess for me, it was speaking to our curiosity, our wonder, like how wide can we stretch our minds and take it all in, and then at the same time, take sort of a galactic experience of beauty, of awe, like what we get from even just looking up at the night sky.
+We’ve also put a lot of energy into the stage design, so it is sort of going to be a galactic experience for the audience and I think it is going to be pretty beautiful.

-Echo: Lastly, congrats on your book, Take Me With You.
-What was the process of compiling the this collection like?
+Echo: Congrats on your book, Take Me With You.
+What was the process of compiling this collection like?

 Gibson: I had this idea of having a book that was small, that somebody could carry around.
 You know how we carry our cell phones around with us?
 Lately, I open my phone all the time to awful news stories and for the rest of the day I am struggling to keep some help in my chest.… So I wanted to make the book that was positive and affirming and would be small enough for somebody to take with them.
 It is a book about trying to combat the sense that we are alone in whatever is happening in the world right now.
 It is something that could be comforting, although there are also some pieces in there that could rile you up.
 I collaborated with an amazing artist, Aceda Coleman, she illustrated it.